scionproto/scion/doc/contribute.rst

 No technical teams or work groups are currently defined.

-Where not delegated to technical teams, the TC Implementation members participatein the day-to-day operations to implement the :ref:`change-proposal-process` defined below, in particular by
+Where not delegated to technical teams, the TC Implementation members participate in the day-to-day operations to implement the :ref:`change-proposal-process` defined below, in particular by

 * Participating in change proposal discussions and moderating discussions